1952 Pittsburgh Panthers football team

 The 1952 Pittsburgh Panthers football team represented the University of Pittsburgh in the 1952 college football season.
 The team compiled a 6–3 record under head coach Red Dawson.

 Schedule

+Preseason

+On January 14, 1952, Lowell (Red) Dawson became the twenty-second head football coach (and fourth in the past four years) of the Pittsburgh Panthers.
+He came from Michigan State, where he was the offensive coach on Clarence Munn's 1951, #2-ranked Spartans, staff.
+Pitt signed Dawson to a 3-year contract.